-At the end of the day, the best part of being a teaching assistant are the students.
-Being part of a student’s life on a day-to-day basis is a position of privilege, with many rewards.
+At the end of the day, the best part of being a teaching assistant is the students.
+Being part of a student's life on a day-to-day basis is a position of privilege, with many rewards.

 Regardless of your student’s age, the feeling of satisfaction when they achieve their goals is wonderful.
 The work you do in the classroom can have long-lasting effects that can influence the student's life in positive ways into their future.

 During teaching assistant job interviews, when asked the inevitable question “why do you want to be a teaching assistant?” one of the most common responses is that, as a teaching assistant, you are uniquely placed to make a real difference in the lives of the children that you work with.
 In many schools, there are children who have challenging home lives, personal problems or confidence issues.

 While teachers have a vital part to play in helping those children to overcome those difficulties, they have an entire class to focus on all of the time.
 This means that they cannot work so closely with each child that needs extra attention.